 Allergies and asthma are often linked together — if you don’t know what’s triggering your allergies, you might be more susceptible to asthma attacks.
-With the help of expert family practitioners John Moran, MD, and Tim Urell, DO, you can get comprehensive care and diagnostic services right in the office at More MD.
+With the help of expert family practitioners, John Moran, MD and Paul Yoder, MD, you can get comprehensive care and diagnostic services right in the office at More MD.
 You can either request an asthma and allergy appointment online or call the Surprise, Prescott, or Lake Havasu, Arizona, clinic location directly to book.

 Asthma is a condition that affects the various branches (bronchial tubes) that carry air to and from your lungs.
 Allergies (allergic asthma) often trigger this chronic condition, although you can certainly develop these issues separate from each other.
 Common causes of asthma and allergies are explained below.